 Furthermore, the scoring of your analytical writing section is carried out by a human and a computer grading system.
 First, your essay is graded holistically by a trained evaluator who analyses your essay and grades you based on the overall quality.
 Second, your essay is reviewed by ETS’s computer program called “E-Rater”.
 This computer program helps to standardize test scores across different writing styles and knowledge backgrounds.
 However, if there are significantly large differences between the computer and human scores, then the essays are evaluated by a second human.
 The final scores are the average of both the scores, as rated by the two trained evaluators, and are rounded to the closest half-point interval.

 As mentioned above, the AWA section of the GRE is scored on a scale of 1-6 with 0.5-point increment.

 |0.0 – 3.0||Low|

 99% of students score below 6, whereas 98% score below 5.5.
 The percentile then dips, with 92% scoring below 5.
 82% score below 4.5, and 59% score below 4.
 Regardless of the college, you are applying to, it would be wise to aim high for your AWA section.

 GRE AWA Preparation Tips

 - Practice creating an outline for your essay.
+You may use the ETS AWA samples to create your own essay outline or template.
 This will help you get your thoughts in order and you will be able to make sure you have covered all relevant aspects of your argument.

 - Read sample essays for both the ‘analyse an issue’ and ‘analyse an argument’ tasks written by other students.
 This will help you understand what kind of essay is usually looked upon favourably, and also make you comfortable with the essay structure.